top of page

 This Tailgate Talk is part of the NLTAPA collection.

-We use solvents practically every day in our lives.
-At work, we may use or be exposed to solvents when we come in contact with paints, coatings, while using dip tanks, thinners, degreasers, cleaners, glues or mastics.
-As a result of this widespread usage, it is important to know some of the hazards that are associated with the group of chemicals, generally called “solvents”.
+We use solvents practically every day.
+At work, exposure can occur when handling paints, coatings, dip tanks, thinners, degreasers, cleaners, glues or mastics.
+Because of their widespread use, it’s important to understand the hazards associated with this group of chemicals, generally called “solvents.”

-For practical purposes a solvent is simply a liquid capable of dissolving specific solids or liquids.
-As you know, there are solvents that we use daily that are hazardous.
-Petroleum based solvents are the most common type used in industry.
-Therefore, as part of your job, it’s important for you to understand the hazards of working with or around solvents.
+For practical purposes, a solvent is simply a liquid capable of dissolving specific solids or liquids.
+Some of the solvents we use daily are hazardous.
+Petroleum-based solvents are the most common type used in industry.
+As part of your job, it’s important to understand the risks of working with or around solvents.

-• Absorption by direct contact on the skin.
-If there are no “barriers” between the solvent and your skin, the solvent can be absorbed through your skin.
+• Absorption through the skin: If there are no barriers between the solvent and your skin, the chemical can be absorbed directly.

-• Inhalation by breathing solvent vapors.
-Breathing in the solvent vapors can quickly result in the chemical getting into your body and bloodstream via your lungs.
+• Inhalation: Breathing solvent vapors can quickly introduce the chemical into your bloodstream through your lungs.

-Overexposure to solvents can cause a variety of ailments.
-Depending on the type of solvent you are exposed to, the body will react in different ways.
-Skin contact may result in minor skin rashes or an allergic reaction resulting in “chlordane”.
-This happens when the solvent dissolves the skin’s natural oils.
-Some workers can develop a sensitization to a particular product or chemical.
-Sensitization results in the entire body being “overly” sensitive to a particular chemical or product.
-After sensitization has occurred, even a very slight exposure can result in adverse or serious reactions.
-Serious overexposures can lead to illnesses resulting in organ or tissue damage.
+Overexposure to solvents can cause a variety of health problems.
+The body reacts differently depending on the type of solvent.
+Skin contact may cause minor rashes or allergic reactions when the solvent dissolves the skin’s natural oils.
+Some workers can develop sensitization to a particular chemical or product.
+Sensitization makes the body overly sensitive, so even slight exposure can trigger adverse or serious reactions.
+Severe overexposure can lead to illnesses that cause organ or tissue damage.

-As with any chemical or product, important information is contained in the product’s Safety Data Sheet (SDS).
-The SDS provides information on safe use, handling, disposal and protection methods among other information.
+As with any chemical, important safety information is included in the product’s Safety Data Sheet (SDS).
+The SDS provides guidance on safe use, handling, disposal and protection methods, among other details.

-What are the differences between hazardous and non-hazardous chemical waste?
-Hazardous waste can cause damage to people and the environment if it is disposed of in a gradual way (landfill).
-So hazardous waste is isolated and stored in special places where people know how to measure and monitor it.
-Hazardous waste characteristics are: toxic, poisonous, ignitable or corrosive.
-Non-hazardous waste is just general trash and can be disposed of in a variety of ways.
+Hazardous waste can harm people or the environment if disposed of improperly, such as in a landfill.
+It is isolated and stored in special facilities where it can be measured and monitored.
+Hazardous waste may be toxic, poisonous, ignitable or corrosive.
+Nonhazardous waste is general trash that can be disposed of in standard ways.

 Review several SDS’s that you have, noting the safety listings for each.
 Chemicals are all different; there isn’t on answer for dealing with all.
 For example, some may need to be flushed out of your eyes with water, while for others if water is added it could cause blindness.